 This is a two-week comprehensive introduction to permaculture principles, design practices and their application, with a particular focus on permaculture in community.

-Certified by The Permaculture Association (British), the course is a one-of-a-kind opportunity to learn about permaculture design theory and apply it to a relevant design project here at Findhorn.
+Certified by The Permaculture Association (Britain), the course is a one-of-a-kind opportunity to learn about permaculture design theory and apply it to a relevant design project here at Findhorn.

 The training includes varied methods that will engage the heart, head and hands: theory, practicals, designing, group work, site visits, games, reflection and group sharing.